auerswal/pubcloud2020/ex4-infra/README.md

 1. Create a *VPN* and two *subnets* (public and private).
 2. Create an *Internet Gateway* and associate it with the VPC.
-3. Create a *route table* for the public subnet and add a default route pointing to the Internet Gateway.
+3. Create a *route table* for the public subnet and add a *default route* pointing to the Internet Gateway.
 4. Adjust the *default security group* to allow HTTP, HTTPS, and SSH to all virtual machines.
-Use GUI if nexessary.
+Use GUI if necessary.
 5. (Optional) Create an *elastic IP address* and an *elastic network interface*.
 6. Deploy a *web server* in the public subnet (use the tools you created